NKrit/RepUnitTyping/README.md

-    Output file specified: predicted number of repeat units in VNTR loci (In the non-prediction mode, the presence or absence is shown) Output log file: number of hits in BLAST for each repeat unit or flanking sequence Output log2 file: summary of BLAST search results in the fasta mode
+    Output file specified: predicted number of repeat units in VNTR loci (In the non-prediction mode, the presence or absence is shown) Output log file: number of hits in BLAST for each repeat unit or flanking sequence Output log2 file: summary of search results in the fasta mode

 ## Usage:
 ```